 “Todd, I need 155 by Thursday – you’re at a plateau – your gonna call me next week and say you’re stuck – I’m gonna say – tough shit I’ve been fighting this game for 40 years.
-You’ve done 40 years of damage to your body and you want me to correct it in 3 months – shut up and fucking get to work.”
+You’ve done 40 years of damage to your body, and you want me to correct it in 3 months – shut up, and fucking get to work.”

 – A message from my good friend and Coach (Jeff Cervero) before a workout

 There is a group of guys that I see daily in the gym.
-For the last five years, they ritualistically workout every day.
+For the last five years, they ritualistically exercise every day.
 Most spend an hour lifting weights and running on the treadmill.
 They are still overweight and out of shape.
 I am sure I will see them again tomorrow.

 What is the difference between Jeff and the other group?

 It’s the same phenomenon I see on the driving range – a group of guys and gals hitting balls, but they don’t get better.
 A then, on the other side of the scale, some students improve rapidly and successfully.

 How can this be?